jpreecedev/developerhandbook/src/pages/introduction-test-driven-development-react-jest/index.md

 I don't want to spend any time in this post discussing how to set up your project for Jest and related tooling, perhaps there will be a dedicated post for that.

-If you need a test project that is already configured for React, React Testing Library, and Jest, you can [check out my seed project on GitHub](https://github.com/jpreecedev/webpack-4-scratch).
-Delete out the Button component that already exists there and follow along with me.
+If you need a test project that is already configured for React, React Testing Library, and Jest, you can [check out my seed project on GitHub](https://github.com/jpreecedev/tdd-from-scratch).
+Follow along with me.

 ## How to get started with Test Driven Development (TDD) using React, React Testing Library, and Jest